 - Ontario Endangered Species Act (ESA): Butternut Trees (endangered) were noted within the Site.
 The rules and regulations of the Ontario Endangered Species Act (ESA) require the completion of a Butternut Health Assessment (BHA) in order to assess the health status of the Butternut Trees and subsequent regulatory requirements under the Ontario ESA (OMECP 2019).
 The BHA was completed in June 2019 (Appendix F).
 Due to the presence of Category 3 trees, it is anticipated that the redevelopment will require authorization through obtainment of an Overall Benefit Permit under Clause 17(2)(C) of the Ontario ESA.
-The Ontario ESA permitting process will be initiated prior to obtainment of Draft Approval.
+The Ontario ESA review and permitting process was initiated in January 2020 through the submission of the Information Gathering Form to the Ontario Ministry of Environment, Conservation, and Parks (OMECP).
 No other significant Species at Risk (SAR) issues were identified for the Site. - Ontario Regulation 153/06: Ontario Regulation 153/06 regulates activities that would alter shorelines, watercourses, and wetlands.
 As discussed below, there are no natural watercourses and/or wetlands present within the Site or in the immediately surrounding area.
 The two (2) existing stormwater management ponds and the stormwater management swales are artificial features that are entirely fed by outlet pipes from the surrounding subdivisions and overland flow from the golf course.
 There is no upstream or downstream connection to natural watercourses or wetlands.
 As such, a Headwaters Drainage Assessment (HDA) is not anticipated to be required to support the MVCA project review. - Fisheries Act: Fisheries and Oceans Canada does not require projects that take place within artificial stormwater management ponds to be submitted for review under the Fisheries Act (FOC 2019).
 Therefore, a review under the Fisheries Act is not required to support the decommissioning of the existing stormwater management ponds and swales.
-Fish and wildlife salvage requirements during dewatering are discussed in Section 4.4.3. - Tree Removal Permit: The City of Ottawa will require obtainment of a Tree Removal Permit under the Urban Tree Conservation By-law No. 2009-200 prior to the commencement of tree clearing.
+Fish and wildlife salvage requirements during dewatering are discussed in Section 4.4.3. - Tree Removal Permit: If applicable, the City of Ottawa may require obtainment of a Tree Removal Permit under the Urban Tree Conservation By-law No. 2009-200 prior to the commencement of tree clearing.